LudwikAndersen/Gold-Clicker/README.md

 Game gold Cliker.
 Clicking on buttons gives gold that can be spend on buttons upgrades, idle gold bonus.
-Im using in this project JavaScript.
+Im using JavaScript in this project.